There’s a whole different set of clients that I often see quite often. Not Jack & Diane from yesterday. More Mortal Kombat.

 90% of the time it’s just not that clear cut.

-Blame and blaming are never the right path to fixing your marriage.
+Blame and blaming are never the right path to fixing your relationship.

 Sorry to tell you guys – but you have cooked up this whole thing together.
 It’s very rarely one person doing this dance*